AJ-Bankole/Gunners/README.md

 This website isn't exclusively a hub for r/gunners however, as there are a number of other pages which provide information about various aspects around the club.

+### Design

+I choose to use a simple color scheme of Red, White & Grey.
+Red & White are the main colors of Arsenal, so naturally these colours are a big part of the design in this project.
+The grey parts of the website exist to give the website it's own identity.
+Couple with the font choice, I tried to go for something 'very Arsenal' but quite sleek at the same time.

 ### User Stories: